-23. TWBC are proposing to allocate housing sites in Horsmonden.
+- 23. TWBC is proposing to allocate housing sites in Horsmonden.
 By the summer of 2020 it was not clear to either the PC or SG whether it would be advantageous for the HNP to also allocate housing development sites.
-A further free Technical Support Package was accessed from AECOM to objectively assess all the sites that had were put forward in response to TWBC's 'call for sites'.
-Further details of this report are set out later in this chapter and the full report can be read online at http://horsmondennp.co.uk/wp-content/uploads/2020/11/Horsmonden-SOA-Final-Report-121120.pdf.
+A further free Technical Support Package was accessed from AECOM to objectively assess all the sites that were put forward in response to TWBC's 'call for sites'.
+Further details of this report are set out later in this chapter and the full report can be read online at HNP website.
 The conclusion of the research was that no alternative suitable sites could be found and therefore no site allocations should be made in the HNP.
 The HNP does however include policy requirements pressing on these sites.
+TWBC's proposed sites are: - Land adjacent to Furnace Lane and Gibbet Lane AL/HO 1 45-55 dwellings (underway) - Land south of Brenchley Road and west of Fromandez Drive AL/HO 2 70 dwellings and land for a new village hall - Land to the east of Horsmonden (Bassetts Farm) AL/HO 3 between 115 and 165 dwellings and land for a new doctor's surgery and associated car parking